-One of seven concept stores globally, Mercedes Me occupies a prominent position in an area of the city currently undergoing extensive regeneration.
+One of seven concept stores globally, Mercedes me occupies a prominent position in an area of the city currently undergoing extensive regeneration.
 Part of an extensive Rialto redevelopment, the design provides a focal point for the surrounding precinct.

 A primary driver was to create a space to showcase Mercedes-Benz’s active role in Melbourne’s cultural landscape through its support of festivals and events.
 It was also to provide a platform for engaging with Melbourne’s thriving artisan community.

 The gesture of the frame became the driving force behind the design, an element to wrap around and unify the space: the frame becomes the balustrade, the lighting frame and so on.
 From day into night, a curtain wraps around the inner framed volume and transforms it into a stage, the centrepiece of which is the car.

-AIA Victorian Architecture Awards - Commercial Architecture
+AIA Victorian Architecture Awards: Commercial Architecture